 BoFiNet as a wholesale provider of network infrastructure, one of its mandates is to improve access to knowledge.
 We provide free broadband service in different schools for a period of 1 year.
 Since the inception of BoFiNet, the schools connectivity project has been extended to around 100 schools across Botswana in order to bridge the digital divide.
 In other schools that we provision internet at, BoFiNet also donate computers and couple it with a revision application that enables learners to take self-tests.

-We are committed to best environmental practices and every time a project is done, BoFiNet goes through an environmental check.
+We are committed to the best environmental practices and when a project is executed, BoFiNet conducts an environmental check to ensure compliance and sustainability.
 These pre – development impact studies are conducted in accordance with the law and local environmental protection agencies to ensure adherence to best practices and set sustainable policies and processes designed to reduce the impact on the planet.
 Since inception, BoFiNet has successfully engaged 100% citizen owned and run environmental consultancy agencies to guide and provide oversight at 20 of our infrastructure projects to date.